Frequently Asked Questions

 Is the site associated with an agency?

-Despite what you may have heard or think you know, The San Francisco Egotist is autonomous and not connected in any way to any agency in the Bay Area.
+Despite what you may have heard or think you know, The San Francisco Egotist is autonomous and not connected in any way to local agencies.

 Will all work submitted be featured?

-No. The San Francisco Egotist posts information and editorial relevant to the demanding creative connoisseur working in the Bay Area and beyond.
-We’re critical with our recommendations, so all work and links submitted to The San Francisco Egotist will be examined with a critical eye.
-Only the top work will be featured.
+No. The San Francisco Egotist posts information and editorial relevant to the demanding creative connoisseur working in California and beyond.
+We’re critical with our recommendations, as it is our desire to become a trusted resource.
+All work and links submitted to The San Francisco Egotist will be examined with a critical eye.
+The top work will be featured.

 It was likely deleted because we thought it was harmful.
 And that’s against the rules here.
 If you wouldn’t say it to someone’s face, don’t say it.
 It’s that simple.